RSS Connectors support downloading remote RSS and Atom feeds.

 Settings related to authenticating with the RSS service.

 - Authorization Type The type of authentication to use with the RSS service.
 Please see the Authentication section for more details.

 Settings related to verifying the SSL server’s identity.

 - SSL Server Certificate The public key certificate used to verify the identity of an SSL/TLS server.
-This setting can be set to ‘Any Certificate’ to unconditionally trust the target server’s identity.
+This setting can be left blank, to allow the underlying OS/JVM to perform certificate validation, or it can be set to ‘Any Certificate’ to unconditionally trust the target server’s identity.

 Settings related to the automatic processing of files by the connector.